inorganik/countUp.js/README.md

 ```js
 countUp.update(989);
 ```
+---

 ## Including CountUp <a name="including"></a>

-CountUp v2 is distributed as an ES6 module.
-For compatibility with IE and older versions of Firefox (< 60) you will need a [module loader polyfill](https://github.com/ModuleLoader/browser-es-module-loader).
+CountUp v2 is distributed as an ES6 module because it is the most standardized and most widely compatible module for browsers.
+For compatibility with IE and older versions of Firefox (< 60), if you are not using a build tool, you will need a [module loader polyfill](https://github.com/ModuleLoader/browser-es-module-loader).
+You can read more about ES6 modules, using the module polyfill and more [here](https://www.sitepoint.com/using-es-modules/).
 If you are interested in a different module wrapping, you could install a previous release because I've experimented with many of them.
-The CountUp code is the same, the module wrappings were changed.
+The CountUp code is the same; the module wrappings were changed.

 - UMD - `npm i countup.js@2.0.0`.
 - AMD - `npm i countup.js@2.0.1`.
 - commonjs - `npm i countup@2.0.3`.

-For all examples, first install CountUp.
+For the examples below, first install CountUp.
 This will give you the latest:
 ```
 npm i countup.js
 ```